County’s Financial Position at Midyear Better Than Previously Projected

-RIVERSIDE (CNS) – Riverside County government’s financial position going into the second half of the current fiscal year is better than predicted, with discretionary revenue now on track to beat initial estimates by almost $100 million, though cost pressures are impacting operations, according to a report that the Board of Supervisors will review next week.
+RIVERSIDE (CNS) – Riverside County government’s financial position going into the second half of the current fiscal year is better than predicted, with discretionary revenue now on track to beat initial estimates by almost $100 million, though agencies are already seeking more money to sustain operations, officials said Tuesday.

-“Although the near-term outlook appears stable, we have challenges looming in the coming fiscal years,” county Chief Executive Officer Jeff Van Wagenen said.
-“While we continue to project increased revenues, the pace of growth is slowing significantly while costs continue to rise to maintain the status quo, let alone increase service levels or initiate new programs.”
+“There are more than $350 million in new funding requests,” county Chief Executive Officer Jeff Van Wagenen told the Board of Supervisors.
+“We’re going through the process of working with departments to bring forward recommendations on how to pay for their needs.”

+Van Wagenen said that the main objective now is to “determine what departments need not to shrink.”
+He said the goal is to keep agencies “flat” by focusing on “strategic priorities” and not indulging biases toward expansion.

-The Executive Office said that discretionary revenue will likely exceed initial projections by $89 million at the end of 2022-23, topping out at $1.102 billion, rather than the $1.013 billion originally projected at the outset of the current fiscal year on July 1, 2022.
+His comments were delivered during a brief presentation on the 2022-23 midyear budget report, which indicated that discretionary revenue will likely exceed initial projections by $89 million by the end of the fiscal year, topping out at $1.102 billion, rather than the $1.013 billion originally projected.

 The gains are mostly the result of higher tax receipts, as residents shelled out more for goods and services, as well as greater earnings from the county’s investment pool.

-Property tax receipts are expected to expand by $21.5 million more than what officials estimated before, while the county will likely take in $6.2 million in additional sales and use taxes, and separately, the county’s share of statewide Property 172 Public Safety Sales Tax revenue is projected to be $13.4 million greater than first estimated, according to the midyear budget report, which will be scrutinized as part of the board’s policy agenda.
+Property tax receipts are expected to expand by $21.5 million more than what officials estimated before, while the county will likely take in $6.2 million in additional sales and use taxes, and separately, the county’s share of statewide Proposition 172 Public Safety Sales Tax revenue is projected to be $13.4 million greater than first estimated, according to the Executive Office.

-Interest earnings within the Treasurer-Tax Collector’s investment pool, containing a range of fixed instrument products, are expected to be $35 million to $45 million more than earlier estimated, officials said.

 At midyear, multiple county agencies were contending with higher cost pressures, requiring bigger outlays to deal with them, the Executive Office stated.
 Most of the budgetary challenges were driven by revised or renewed collective bargaining agreements guaranteeing cost-of-living and merit pay hikes, as well as more county obligations to pay health insurance.
 However, some of the costs were tied to building maintenance and expansions, officials said.